Jodie Comer

 Jodie Comer (/ˈkoʊmər/ KOH-mər; born 11 March 1993) is an English actress of screen and stage.
 Her accolades include two British Academy Television Awards, a Primetime Emmy Award, a Tony Award, a Laurence Olivier Award, and two nominations for a Golden Globe Award.

 Comer gained recognition for appearing in the series My Mad Fat Diary (2013–2015) and Doctor Foster (2015–2017), and starred in the drama miniseries Thirteen (2016).
 From 2018 to 2022, Comer played sociopathic assassin Villanelle in the BBC America spy thriller television series Killing Eve, winning a BAFTA Television Award and a Primetime Emmy Award.
 For playing Sarah, a healthcare assistant, in the television film Help (2021), she won another BAFTA Television Award.

-Following a successful television career, Comer transitioned to major film roles.
+Following a successful television career, Comer appeared in film roles.
 She has appeared in the action comedy film Free Guy (2021), historical drama The Last Duel (2021), The Bikeriders (2023), the environmental thriller The End We Start From (2023) and horror film 28 Years Later (2025).
-In 2022, Comer made her West End theatre debut in Suzie Miller's one-woman play Prima Facie, which earned her an Evening Standard Theatre Award and a Laurence Olivier Award.
-The play transferred to Broadway in 2023 to similar acclaim.
+In April 2022, Comer made her West End theatre debut in Suzie Miller's one-woman play Prima Facie, and made her Broadway theatre debut in April 2023, when the play transferred to New York; she earned Best Actress in a Play for both performances, winning the Laurence Olivier Award in London in April 2023 and the Tony Award in New York in two months later.

 Early life

-Comer was born in Liverpool on 11 March 1993, the daughter of Merseyrail employee Donna and Everton FC physiotherapist James Comer.
-She has a younger brother named Charlie, born in 1995.
-Comer grew up in Liverpool's Childwall suburb and attended St Julie's Catholic High School in its neighbouring Woolton suburb, where she became close friends with future Olympic athlete Katarina Johnson-Thompson.
+Comer was born in Liverpool on 11 March 1993; she has a younger brother born in 1995.
+Comer grew up in Liverpool's Childwall suburb, and attended St Julie's Catholic High School in its neighbouring Woolton suburb, where she became close friends with future Olympic athlete Katarina Johnson-Thompson.

-At the age of 11, she started acting at a weekend drama school called CALS in the Belle Vale area of Liverpool.
-Through CALS, Comer entered the Liverpool Performing Arts Festival in 2006 at St George's Hall and came first in her category after performing a monologue about the Hillsborough disaster.
+At the age of 11, she started acting at a weekend drama school called CALS Theatre School in Belle Vale, near Childwall.
+It was located in Belle Vale Shopping Centre and run by Carol Wilson.
+Through Carol Wilson and CALS, Comer entered the Liverpool Performing Arts Festival in 2006 at St George's Hall and came first in her category after performing a monologue about the Hillsborough disaster.

 While in high school, Comer's friends removed her from their dance group when a holiday with her family clashed with rehearsals for the school's talent show, prompting her to instead perform her Hillsborough disaster monologue for the show.
 Although she did not win, her performance prompted her drama teacher to call in a favour from friends in the entertainment industry, allowing her to audition for a BBC Radio 4 play.
 This became her first acting job, with her co-stars advising her to get an agent and telling her that she could have a successful acting career.